Idowuilekura/dockgispy/README.md

 **Features**
 - 🫙 Low code Python Based Environment for Gis Development and workflow.
-- 🔥 Fast image build with [UV](https://astral.sh/blog/uv), the fastest python package manager and installer in the world.
 - 🥰 Faster and easier way to go from ideation to development without worrying about your underlying operating system.
 - ⚔ Ability to be creative and explore without fear of destroying your local system.
 The workflow is opened in an isolated environment away from your local filesytem.
+- 🔥 Build images at lightning speed with the fastest package manager and installer available, all thanks to [UV](https://astral.sh/blog/uv)!

 **Tags**
 - Smallest contains few GIS python module, intended for beginners, students or those who want to quickly prototype with basic GIS modules in Python.
-You can view the list of installed libraries through this [link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispysmallest/requirements.txt).
+View the list of installed libraries here[link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispysmallest/requirements.txt).
 - Medium contains python modules from the smallest and more modules.
 This is intended for those who wish to explore GIS in python at an intermediate level.
-You can view the list of installed libraries through this [link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispymedium/requirements.txt)
+View the list of installed libraries here[link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispymedium/requirements.txt)
 - Large contains python modules from the Medium image size and the inclusion of GDAL python module.
-You can view the list of installed libraries through this [link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispylarge/requirements.txt)
+View the list of installed libraries here[link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispylarge/requirements.txt)
 - Largest Contains python modules from the Large with the inclusion of Apache Spark, a big data analytics tool for data processing and transformation.
-You can view the list of installed libraries through this [link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispylargest/requirements.txt)
+View the list of installed libraries through here[link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispylargest/requirements.txt)

 **Image Environment Variables**
 To run the docker image, you need to provide two optional environment variables which are
 1. The option to set the development environment to either open a Jupyter Notebook or Jupyterlab.
-This can be done with the *IDE_SET* environment variable, which expects either "lab" to start a jupyterlab or "notebook" to start a JupyterNotebook.
+This can be done with the *IDE_SET* environment variable, which expects either "lab" to start a Jupyterlab or "notebook" to start a Jupyter Notebook.
 You can choose to omit specifying the variable, however JupyterLab server will be started by default.

 **How to Run the Image**